 Switch from the heavily scripted — sometimes even robotic — feel of a classic corporate video to a more relaxed and offbeat tone.
 A bit more chill, dude.
 Authenticity is everything these days, and nothing is more off-putting for viewers than a stilted smile that says "I've practiced these lines 1000 times already."

 Your scripted message must be honest and reflect your brand identity.
-Ideally, you should use videos and photos of your company, your employees, your customers, etc.
+Ideally, you should use videos and photos of your company, your employees, your customers, etc. We recommend that you create an upstream brand book that will allow you to keep consistency between your content and your brand.
+Have you thought about setting up a brand content strategy?

 If you don't have any of your own media available, you can always use photos or videos from the stock library.
 In this case try to find photos and videos with a more natural feel about them.